 Students proficient through the elementary or intermediate level of a foreign language may seek an exemption from one or both requirements by identifying a testing center or submitting official documents as evidence.
 If UMD offers the language, one such option is to take the proctored in-person Foreign Language Placement exam.
 Students who place into the intermediate level will be waived from the Elementary requirement.
 Students who place higher than the 1st intermediate level will be waived from the Elementary and Intermediate/Additional Skills requirements.

-If UMD does not offer the language, an option for native/heritage speakers to exempt from the Elementary and Intermediate requirements is an oral interview through ACTFL; please see the following document for specific instructions (there is a fee for this service).
+If UMD does not offer the language, an option for native/heritage speakers to be exempt from the Elementary and Intermediate requirements is an oral interview through ACTFL; please see the following document for specific instructions (there is a fee for this service).
+The other option is to submit a letter or documentation from a non-family member testifying to the student’s language speaking abilities.
+Letters or documentation can be from religious or cultural leaders, government agents, ambassadors, etc. Such individuals can e-mail GVPT advisors directly or provide the student with a sealed letter to drop off at the GVPT advising office.

 For questions, or to discuss other options for demonstrating proficiency, please speak with a GVPT advisor.